budarin/json-rpc-api-provider/README.md

 # json-rpc-api-provider

-Provider for any JSON Prp API.
+Provider for any JSON RPC API.

 Create API provider for your API: